 Ben Hogan mentions in his book when describing the grip how the fingers of the last three finger of the left hand press up.
 That is part of the secret but not the whole secret.
 What is omitted is what he describes in this video:

-Feeling the inside of the tips of the little fingers stretch up allows the grip to move freely and is not a forceful feeling.
+Feeling the stretch in the little fingers allows the grip to move freely and is not a forceful feeling.
 Rather, it is a constant engagement.
-The stretch of the inside of the tips of the little fingers creates supination in the left wrist.
-The constant stretch keeps the hands in the proper orientation during the swing, and prevents the hands from trying to hit or help the ball.
-This engagement of the inside of the tips of the little fingers provides the best chance to make solid contact with the golf ball.
-When I feel the vertical stretch, I am able to achieve a “smash factor” of 1.5 with my driver.
+The constant stretch keeps the hands oriented correctly throughout the swing and prevents the hands from trying to hit or help the ball.
+This stretch of the center of the inside of the tips of the little fingers provides the best chance to make solid contact with the golf ball.
+When I maintain the constant the vertical stretch during the swing, I am able to achieve a “smash factor” of 1.5 with my driver.
 The smash factor of 1.5 means the ball was hit on the sweet spot of the club face and results in the optimal ball speed for a given swing speed.

-During the Stretch, feel the stretch up of the inside of the tips of the little fingers.
-Feel the grip press against the tip of the left little finger.
-Feel the stretch in the arms.
+During the Stretch, feel the stretch up of the center of the inside of the tips of the little fingers and feel the additional stretch up of the top of the palm pad of the right index finger.
+The action of the palm pad of the right index finger creates additional power in the right hand.

-During the Snap, feel the bottom of the pelvis “bounce” down, feel the top of the right abdominal “bounce” up, and feel the inside of the tips of the little fingers stretch up.
-This causes the right elbow to snap down in front of the body and causes the right upper arm to quickly snap down and up to the finish.
+During the Snap, feel the right calf “bounce” down.
+Feel the center of the inside of the tips of the little fingers “bounce” up and feel the “bounce” up of the top of the palm pad of the right index finger.
+The vertical action of the fingers adds more club head speed and makes the club head “shallow out” at the bottom of the swing to create a more consistent contact.
 This action creates the supinating left wrist and makes it difficult for the right hand to overpower the left hand.
 This is why Ben Hogan wished he had “three right hands.”

 This is what, in my opinion, is Ben Hogan’s secret.
 At least this is the first explanation of how to create supination of the left wrist and what to feel in the fingers during the swing to produce a shot that is straight and long.
 The average golfer does not know how to engage the fingers to produce consistent shots.
 Accomplished golfers do so unconsciously.

-My blog articles, “Chipping” and “Basic Bunker Shot,” describes the additional use of the right index finger.
+My blog articles, “Chipping,” “How to Curve the Ball,” and “Bunker Technique,” describes the additional use of the fingers.